zhouchw5/Python_excel.github.io/README.md

 ```

 In terms of the input objects of this function atp_order(_fcst_no_06_df_, _p2s_dim_df_, _supply_df_), _fcst_no_06_df_ is the forecast data we red in last letter, _p2s_dim_df_ is the ratio relation between parent items and son items in Table 1, and _supply_df_ is the supply data in Table 2.

+Currently we have reached the intersection point of parent items' planning line and the supply of son items.
+After the preliminary allocations of son items' supply, we obtain some alternative available quantities of parent items, as shown in column L in Table 3.